Reconsider travel to Guinea due to COVID-19. Exercise increased caution in Guinea due to civil unrest.

 Read the Department of State’s COVID-19 page before you plan any international travel.

-Guinea has lifted stay at home orders, and resumed some transportation options and business operations.
+Guinea has resumed most transportation options, (including airport operations and re-opening of borders) and business operations (including day cares and schools).
+Other improved conditions have been reported within Guinea.
 Visit the Embassy's COVID-19 page for more information on COVID-19 in Guinea.

 Country Summary: Demonstrations occur frequently throughout the country and are often sporadic and unplanned, making it difficult to predict the size, route, or level of violence or congestion that may occur.